BDC Hamburger Icon

 • Are there any other features they would like to see included?

-When pinpointing your target audience, you must also ascertain whether selling online is the right approach or if you must sell your product in person in a limited geographic area.
+When pinpointing your brand's target audience, you must also determine whether setting up an online store is the right approach or if you must sell your product in person in a limited geographic area.

 Research the industry

 Detailed market research will reveal if your idea already exists in the market and help you understand potential sales channels and competitors.
-Your market research plan should help you project the number of people likely to purchase your invention, determine overall market size and pinpoint what opportunities exist in the industry.
+Your market research plan should help you project how many people are likely to purchase your invention, determine the overall market size and pinpoint what opportunities exist in the industry.

 You must know and understand your industry competitors so you can differentiate your product